 The magnitude of her battles doesn’t scare Amber, and the gains she counts as victories aren’t small.
 She runs the Amber Mosque, where, for two decades now, women and men, Shiite and Sunni Muslims have all been welcome, unlike at many other mosques.
 “God doesn’t discriminate,” Amber says.
-Last year, the Supreme Court of India banned the indiscriminate use of the practice of triple talaq — instant divorce for which a man only needs to utter the word talaaq three times.
+In 2017, the Supreme Court of India banned the indiscriminate use of the practice of triple talaq — instant divorce for which a man only needs to utter the word talaaq three times.
 (Amber had campaigned against the practice.)
 Now, she has mounted solar panels on the roof of her mosque, to turn the place of worship into a source of clean energy.

 In the late 1990s, she was barred from praying at a mosque, while her son was allowed, an experience that led her to open an inclusive house of worship.

 To some, her claims of credit for the Supreme Court judgment are overstated.
 “It was the media, more than any one person, that played the biggest role in building momentum against the practice,” says Zafaryab Jilani, a lawyer and secretary of the All India Muslim Personal Law Board — the body that interprets Islamic law for Indian Muslims.
 Jilani believes the court verdict, by barring only unjustified cases of triple talaq, actually reinforces the AIMPLB argument that in some cases the practice remains legitimate.